-3In experimental animals, exposure during pregnancy to a single dose of powerful cortisol-like drugs will program the fetus to develop hypertension and insulin resistance after birth.
-This is particularly evident when the exposure is relatively early in development.
+6In experimental animals, exposure during pregnancy to a single dose of powerful cortisol-like drugs has been found to program the fetus to develop hypertension and insulin resistance after birth, especially if such exposure occurs relatively early in pregnancy (Gluckman & Hanson, 2004).

 The above highlights the importance of gestation weeks 8-25 in shaping the cognitive ability of the child.
 During these weeks, a series of timed processes including neurogenesis, neuron migration, and early differentiation occur, which make it a particularly sensitive period for reprogramming modifications (Weinstock, 2008).
-This is supported by empirical studies which find that any adverse external stimuli during the period, such as exposure to nuclear radiation (Otake & Schull, 1998; Almond et al., 2009), influenza (Almond, 2006; Kelly, 2011), or maternal stress (den Bergh et al., 2005; Persson & Rossin-Slater, 2018) worsen the child's human capital outcomes.
-The last factor-maternal stress-has also been linked to behavioral and cognitive deficiencies through reprogramming of the HPA axis (Glover et al., 2010).4 Fast of 13 hours or longer produces higher levels of plasma corticotrophin-releasing hormone (CRH), indicating reprogramming of the HPA axis (Herrmann et al., 2001).
-Similarly, Ramadan fasting is associated with elevated levels of cortisol (indicating heightened sensitivity of the HPA axis) during pregnancy (Dikensoy et al., 2008).
+Many empirical studies find that any adverse external stimuli during this sensitive period, such as exposure to nuclear radiation (Otake & Schull, 1998; Almond et al., 2009), influenza (Almond, 2006; Kelly, 2011), or maternal stress (den Bergh et al., 2005; Persson & Rossin-Slater, 2018), worsen the child's human capital outcomes significantly.
+The last factor-maternal stress-has also been linked to behavioral and cognitive deficiencies through another channel, reprogramming of the HPA axis (Glover et al., 2010).7 Fasts of 13 hours or longer have been found to produce increased levels of plasma corticotrophin-releasing hormone (CRH), indicating reprogramming of the HPA axis (Herrmann et al., 2001).
+Similarly, Ramadan fasting has been linked to elevated levels of cortisol (indicating heightened sensitivity of the HPA axis) during pregnancy (Dikensoy et al., 2008).
 Reprogramming of the HPA axis reduces the efficiency of glucocorticoid feedback, causing extended HPA responses to stress, which in turn lead to a reduction in hippocampal volume and impaired cognitive ability (Kapoor et al., 2006).